danachen/danachen.github.io/_posts/2018-11-29-a-deeper-look-at-Ruby's-Enumerable#reduce.md

 end
 #=>"donkey"
 ```
-Combined with a tertiary operator, #reduce stores the sought after value in its memo parameter, returning the value at the end.
+Combined with a ternary operator, #reduce stores the sought after value in its memo parameter, returning the value at the end.

 Problem: Given a string, make it shout by duplicating every vowel 5 times.